frankyeung1996/Tutorial-Google-Cloud-Platform/README.md

 <Who> - Google Accounts (frankyeung1996@gmail.com)
           - can be a developer, admin, or any other actual user who interact with GCP
+      - Service Account
           - Application that you deploy (apps/scripts)
-          - is called Service Account
       - Google Groups (e.g. Ggroup1@googlegroups.com)
           - named collection of gmail ids
           - unique name and an email id